As I’m writing this, I’m in Los Gatos, California, speaking at a leadership summit, called Hive Global Leaders Summit.

 I, in my overzealous, self-righteous mode, unfairly judged her without giving her a fair chance.

-And in an instant, I labelled her.
+And in an instant, I labeled her.

 “Litterbug.”
 “Irresponsible.”
 “Sloppy.”